-- Attendees are required to apply via email to the National Organising Committee (NOC) for a visa, which will be issued upon arrival at the airport.
+- Attendees are required to apply via email to the NOC for a visa, which will be issued upon arrival at the airport.
 The requirements are to have a passport with validity of up to 6 months after entry into the country, proof of accommodation, airline confirmation and return ticket, an invitation letter, medical travel insurance and a travel itinerary.
 Following approval by immigration, copies of the approval is sent to each delegate to enable them to board their flight.
-Upon arrival in Nigeria, delegates will be issued with a visa after making the required visa payment.
+Upon arrival in Nigeria, delegates will be issued with a visa after making the required visa payment

-- Polymerase Chain Reaction (PCR) PCR Test (strictly for the Abuja Conference)
+- Polymerase Chain Reaction (PCR) Test (strictly for the Abuja Conference)

-- Negative PCR test result performed not more than 72 hours before departure from country of origin is mandatory for all travelers to Nigeria
+- Negative PCR test result performed not more than 72 hours before departure from country of origin is mandatory for all travellers to Nigeria

 - All travellers are expected to register on the Nigeria International Travel Portal

 - Ensure a Quick Response (QR) code is generated from the portal